kodenix/salary-slip-kata/README.md

 In a given iteration, all the salary slips contain the same number fields for each employee (if a tax or contribution does not apply for a given employee, just put £0.00).

-This means that for each iteration you will need to add fields to the `SalarySlip` class.
-In the first iteration, `SalarySlip` only contains the Employee ID, Employee Name and Monthly Gross Salary.
+This means that for each iteration you will need to add fields to the `SalarySlipGeneratorTest` class.
+In the first iteration, `SalarySlipGeneratorTest` only contains the Employee ID, Employee Name and Monthly Gross Salary.

 #### Iteration 1: for an annual salary of £5,000.00
 This is the most basic case.